kaeryo/dash/README.md

 Edits BaseSurvivalChar.

-TO DO:
--Add optional debuff after death
--Make downed countdown timer visible to all

 The mod currently has no discord.
 You can leave a comment on steam or find me on Conan Modding Discord to pm: discord.gg/66jB9dN